wenjunwang-econ/wenjunwang-econ.github.io/_publications/SIL_Pollution.md

 permalink: /portfolio/SIL_and_pollution
-excerpt: 'Revise and Resubmit at *Management Science*.
+excerpt: 'Accepted at *Management Science*.
           With Yanan Li (Beijing Normal University) and Yu Qin (Singapore National University)'

-date: 2025-01-01
+date: 2026-07-01

 ---
 [Download here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5147327)

-This study examines the unintended impact of the introduction of the 2011 Social Insurance Law on firms’ pollution emissions.
-Using a difference-in-differences research design, we find that enhanced social insurance contributions provoke higher industrial pollution emissions.
-The effect is more pronounced in non-SOE firms, firms in heavy-polluting industries, and those subject to lax environmental regulations.
-The mechanism analysis reveals that the implementation of the Social Insurance Law increases firms’ labor cost and financial distress, and motivates them to reduce efforts on end-of-pipe treatment activities and measures taken during production process, thus leading to higher pollution emission intensity.
-Overall, our study highlights the potential conflict between employee protection and corporate environmental goals, providing important implications for policy making.
+This study investigates the unintended effect of the introduction of the 2011 Social Insurance Law on corporate pollution emissions.
+Using a difference-in-differences framework, our analysis reveals that enhanced social insurance contributions lead to higher industrial pollution emissions, as measured by chemical oxygen demand and wastewater emissions.
+The mechanism analysis indicates that the enforcement of the law increases firms’ labor costs and financial distress, motivating them to reduce efforts on end-of-pipe treatment activities and measures taken during production process, which results in higher pollution emission intensity.
+Our study highlights the potential conflict between employee protection and corporate environmental goals.
+Further analysis suggests that stronger environmental monitoring and ESG disclosure requirements can partially mitigate this trade-off, providing valuable insights for policymakers.